The 10 Whitest Cities In Alabama For 2025

 Our particular column of interest here was the number of people who identified as White alone.

 We then calculated the percentage of residents that are White.
-The percentages ranked from 97.7% to 4.9%.
+The percentages ranked from 96.3% to 6.9%.

 Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
-Mountain Brook took the distinction of being the most White, while Tuskegee was the least White city.
+Mountain Brook took the distinction of being the most White, while Fairfield was the least White city.

-We updated this article for 2023.
+We updated this article for 2025.
 This report represents our tenth time ranking the whitest cities in Alabama.

 Read on for more information on how the cities in Alabama ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.